 I bought my first digital camera in 2005 and immediately adopted a scatter-gun approach - shooting anything and everything.
 At about the same time, a new local photographic club - The Beyond Group - was born, and I was one of the founder members.
 Photographically, this was one of the best things that's happened to me and I greatly prefer the small group dynamics.
 I have thrived on the encouragement that I have been given by other members.

 Early in 2008 I decided to concentrate on nature photography.
 I am now absolutely 'hooked', especially on birds, and cannot spend enough time out in the field.
-A keen naturalist, I have been a member of the RSPB since the early 1970s and after taking early retirement in 2003, I now work part-time for them.
-I also still do some volunteering in the conservation sector, though I have had to cut back on this recently; in particular I am very involved with dormouse conservation in Suffolk and Essex.
+A keen naturalist, I have been a member of the RSPB since the early 1970s and after taking early retirement from full-time employment in 2003, I worked part-time for them for 8+ years.
+I still volunteer in the conservation sector and in particular I am very involved with dormouse conservation in Suffolk and Essex.

-I prefer my photography to be mainly local and try not to travel large distances just to get photographs from a different place, unless I am after species that are rare or non-existant in my local patch.
-Thus I mainly photograph in Suffolk, Norfolk and north Essex.
+Much of my photography is local and although I now travel further afield in the UK and abroad, it is still photographing wildlife in my local area that gives me the greatest thrill.
 Like many nature photographers, I prefer to be out on my own so I try to find quiet places and avoid busy times.
 I enjoy the field craft that makes nature photography a unique experience as well as the unpredictability of chance encounters.
-More than anything, I love observing real nature encounters.
-I like to develop a relationship with a site and get to know it well, rather than just be a 'voyeur'.
+More than anything, I love observing real nature encounters and I enjoy being the only human watching things unfold.
+Where possible I like to develop a relationship with a site and get to know it well, rather than just be a 'voyeur'.
+I am not one for chasing after rarities; all too often such species are surrounded by many other photographers and birders and this is certainly not my scene.
 Some of the sites I frequent are nature reserves that are open to the public, but I am also lucky to have access to several private sites in pursuit of my passion.
-I am greatly endebted to other experienced nature photographers for their help and encouragement.
+I am greatly endebted to a couple of private landowners and to experienced nature photographers for their help and encouragement.